 HTTPS (Hypertext Transfer Protocol Secure) encrypts data between browsers and servers using SSL/TLS certificates.
 It has been a Google ranking factor since 2014.
 HTTPS protects user data, displays a padlock icon in browsers, and is required for Chrome to show “Secure.”
-Migration to HTTPS requires proper redirects and certificate setup.

 What is HTTPS?